UK-wide dog-saving charity to benefit from year-long support from leading drying specialist Dogrobes

 Did you know that dogs can be blood donors too?

-We must confess that until just a few weeks ago, we didn’t, and we’ve been completely blown away to learn about the incredible work carried out by Pet Blood Bank UK, Dogrobes’ new charity of the year, as chosen by our customers.
+We had no idea that this was the case, until just a few weeks ago - and we’re completely blown away to learn about the incredible work carried out by Pet Blood Bank UK, Dogrobes’ new charity of the year, as chosen by our customers.

-This lifesaving organisation exists to help save the lives of dogs, and other pets, in need.
+This lifesaving organisation exists to help save the lives of dogs in need - and other pets too.

-Set up to support vets by providing a blood service for pets, just like the one we have as humans, the charity operates donor sessions across the country where owners bring their much-loved companions to give blood.
+Set up to support vets by providing a blood service for our animals - just like the human equivalent - the charity operates donor sessions across the country and it is to these sessions that owners bring their much-loved companions to give blood.

 Each unit of blood helps save up to four other lives, meaning that the charity helps save thousands of pet lives every year.

-To support the essential work of this animal charity, we will be providing a donation from every Dogrobe sold, in addition to other ad hoc money-raising initiatives.
+To support the essential work of this animal charity, we will be providing a donation from every Dogrobe sold, in addition to other money-raising initiatives which we carry out throughout the year.
 We’ll also play a part in increasing the charity’s profile among our loyal Dogrobes’ customer base.

 “We feel that this lesser-known charity is very deserving of a helping hand from Dogrobes.
 Through our support it will help makes Pet Blood Bank UK’s products as accessible as possible.

-“Every time our customers purchase a Dogrobe, they will be helping this amazing charity, which exists to help save pets’ lives and provides advice guides, accessible education and training for vets, measures that help to ensure the welfare of any pets who need a blood transfusion.”
+“Every time our customers purchase a Dogrobe, they will be helping this amazing charity, which exists to help save pets’ lives and provides advice guides, accessible education and training for vets - measures which help to ensure the welfare of any pets who need a blood transfusion.”